Young & Sick: Music

 On August 17, 2018, Young & Sick released the No Static EP on B3Sci.
 The EP was premiered by Flaunt Magazine featuring an exclusive interview with Van Hofwegen.
 The follow-up to the EP's title single "No Static" was "Letting Go Of Giving Up" which premiered by Variety.[43]
 The EP also featured a cover of T-Pain's "Up Down (Do This All Day)."

 In 2018, Young & Sick was asked to appear on Neon Gold's 10th anniversary album NGX: Ten Years of Neon Gold, for which he covered Passion Pit's hit song "Sleepyhead."

 In 2019, Young & Sick will release an EP titled Size of Relief as a joint project from Neon Gold Record and B3Sci Record.
 The debut single off the forthcoming EP "Bitter End" went on to be No. 1 on KCRW's Morning Becomes Eclectic Top 10 list and Indie Shuffle's Best Songs Of January 2019 list.
 The follow-up single "Jet Black Heart" was featured on KCRW's Best New Music list, where Marion Hodges said it was "beautifully constructed as a driving piece of synth pop."
 The single "Ohh My Ghosts," an electronic track about sleepless nights, was premiered by The Fader, who called it "addictive."
 Young & Sick released the single "Queen of the Valley" on March 22, 2019.
+The song "Ohh My Ghosts" from the EP is featured on the Forza Horizon 5 soundtrack under Horizon Pulse "where players can find Forza Horizon 5's electronic and pop music."